kayg04/kayg.org/content/Permanent Notes/Changing Wordpress URL.md

   - blog
   - infrastructure
 date: 2024-02-12 00:32
-last edited: 2024-02-12 12:07
+last edited: 2024-02-12 12:26
 ---
 ## ❓ What happened?

 My wordpress instance was hosted at https://kayg.org, however I replaced it with Quartz before exporting / importing content.
 Therefore, I need it accessible over at https://wp.kayg.org so I can squeeze some content out and decommission it for good.
-I tried accessing the instance over the private IP address directly by exposing the IP with [tailscale subnet routers](https://tailscale.com/kb/1019/subnets)... but that did not work as the site is configured to be available only over HTTPS and at a specific address. 😔
+I tried to access the instance over the private IP address directly by exposing the IP with [tailscale subnet routers](https://tailscale.com/kb/1019/subnets)... but that did not work because the site is configured to be available only over HTTPS and at a specific address. 😔

 ![[Changing Wordpress URL-05C72CA6A4DC2155ABBD4D5F8A98F803.png]]